MapsPeople/docs/src/android/v3/getting-started/search.md

 To be able to search we will use a text input field where a user can write what they want to search for.
 This is placed at the top of the MapsActivity

-To call our search method with the text in the search input field, we then add an `EditorActionListener` and a `OnClickListener` to the text input field and the search button in the `onCreate` of `MapsActivity`.
+To call our search method with the text in the search input field, we add an `EditorActionListener` and a `OnClickListener` to the text input field, as well as the search button in the `onCreate` of `MapsActivity`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>